 The Board of Trustees may adopt, amend, or rescind the policies or procedures set forth herein at any time.
-Subsequent changes will supersede that which appears in this manual and will become effective upon the date of authorization by the Board of Trustees or an authorized designee.
+Subsequent changes will supersede those which appear in this manual and will become effective upon the date of authorization by the Board of Trustees or an authorized designee.